-The Pension Scheme is currently a final salary defined benefit scheme.
+The Local Government Pension Scheme is a defined benefit scheme.
 Benefits are determined by a range of statutory provisions.
-The main regulations governing the operation of the scheme are the Local Government Pension Scheme (Members, Contributions and Benefits) Regulations 2007, Local Government Pension Scheme (Administration) Regulations 2008 and the Local Government Pension Scheme (Transition) Regulations 2008.
+The main regulations governing the operation of the scheme are the Local Government Pension Scheme (Members, Contributions and Benefits) Regulations 2007, Local Government Pension Scheme (Administration) Regulations 2008 and the Local Government Pension Scheme (Transitional Provisions) Regulations 2008.

 However following on from Lord Hutton's report on reform of public sector pension schemes The Local Government Association and trade unions have announced changes to the LGPS to take effect from 1st April 2014.
-Further details of these changes are highlighted below.
+Details of these changes are highlighted on the next page.